For me, feeling alone behind the mask was one of the worst parts of IBS.

 Living with their pain.

-If we could risk talking about our “problem” and really listen to someone else’s story too, then maybe we wouldn’t have to feel so alone.5
+If we could risk talking about our “problem” and really listen to someone else’s story too, then maybe we wouldn’t feel so alone after all.5